Max Boisot: Biography

-Boisot was born in Maidenhead, Berkshire, England, the son of Marcel Boisot and Hélène Cordet.
+Boisot was born in Maidenhead, Berkshire, England, the son of French army officer Marcel Boisot and Greek actress Hélène Cordet (née Foufounis).
 He attended Gordonstoun boarding school in Moray, Scotland, and later studied architecture at the University of Cambridge and city planning at the Massachusetts Institute of Technology, before taking his PhD in technology transfer at Imperial College London.

 After working as a manager for construction firm Trafalgar House, in 1972 Boisot co-founded an architectural partnership, Boisot Waters Cohen, and from 1975 to 1978 acted as a consultant on projects in France and the Middle East. from 1983 to 1989, he was Director and Dean of China Europe Management Institute in Beijing China.

 Afterwards Boisot was Professor of Strategic Management at the ESADE business school in Barcelona.
 Associate Fellow at Templeton College, University of Oxford, and Senior Associate at the Judge Institute of Management Studies at the University of Cambridge.
 He was also a research fellow at the Sol Snider Center, the Wharton School of the University of Pennsylvania.

 His book Knowledge Assets was awarded the Ansoff Prize for the best book on strategy in 2000.
 The I-Space framework, which is central to his work, is an acknowledged early influence on the development of the Cynefin framework.
 Boisot was a co-founder of the I-Space Institute, a research and consulting company that grew out of and is based on his work on the strategic management of knowledge.

 Max Boisot died from cancer on 7 September 2011, aged 67.